radroof22/Most_Likely_To/README.md

 # Mostlikely.to
-This game was created to replicate the technology base of "Jack in the Box Partypack" and "Kahoot", livestreaming, interactive games amongs member groups.
-Instead of quiz questions or deeply interactive games like Kahoot and "Jack", respectively, Mostlikely.to is a simple game of allowing users to create their own questions and vote on which members of their lobby are most likely to do it.
+This game was created to replicate the technology base of 'Jack in the Box Partypack' and 'Kahoot', livestreaming, interactive games amongs member groups.
+Instead of quiz questions or deeply interactive games like Kahoot and 'Jack', respectively, Mostlikely.to is a simple game of allowing users to create their own questions and vote on which members of their lobby are most likely to do it.
+The project uses Socket.io web sockets to have live communication between the users and the server hosting the game and lobby.
+The frontend is then rendered using Vue.js to handle state management on the frontend so no user data is confused or lost for the client.

 ## Run Yourself
 After git cloning, the repository,